 Job scripts are submitted to the batch system using the

-qsub command.
-Be sure to submit your job on the system you want your job to run on.
+sbatch command.
+Be sure to submit your job on the system you want your job to run on, or use the

 Standard batch job